Lemonhead42/CellarGuide_GAS/SHEETS_SCHEMA.md

 ---

-*Next sections will describe: Transactions and Inventory.*
+*Next sections will describe: Transactions, Inventory and Statistics.*

 ---